Center for Public Integrity: International Consortium of Investigative Journalists

-In 1997, CPI launched the International Consortium of Investigative Journalists (ICIJ).
-This international network, based in Washington, D.C., includes over 200 investigative reporters in over 90 countries and territories.
-Gerard Ryle is the director of ICIJ.
-Its website publishes The Global Muckraker.
-ICIJ is focused on issues such as "cross-border crime, corruption, and the accountability of power".
-In 2013, the consortium reported having 160 member journalists from 60 countries.
-The ICIJ brings together teams of international journalists for different investigations (over 80 for Offshore leaks).
-It organized the bi-annual Daniel Pearl Awards for Outstanding International Investigative Reporting.
-ICIJ staff members include Michael Hudson, while the Advisory Committee in 2013 included Bill Kovach, Phillip Knightley, Gwen Lister, and Goenawan Mohamad.
+In 1997, CPI launched the International Consortium of Investigative Journalists (ICIJ), based in Washington, D.C.
+In 2016, the ICIJ spun off from CPI and became its own nonprofit due to financial difficulties with CPI.

 Panama Papers

 In April 2016, the ICIJ made headlines worldwide with the announcement that it and the German newspaper Süddeutsche Zeitung had received a leaked set of 11.5 million confidential documents from a secret source, created by the Panamanian corporate service provider Mossack Fonseca.
 The Panama Papers provided detailed information on more than 214,000 offshore companies, including the identities of shareholders and directors.
 The documents named the leaders of five countries — Argentina, Iceland, Saudi Arabia, Ukraine and the United Arab Emirates — as well as government officials, close relatives and close associates of various heads of government of more than 40 other countries, including Brazil, China, France, India, Malaysia, Mexico, Malta, Pakistan, Russia, South Africa, Spain, Syria and the United Kingdom.

 The ICIJ and Süddeutsche Zeitung received the Panama Papers in 2015 and distributed them to about 400 journalists at 107 media organizations in more than 80 countries.
 The first news reports based on the set, along with 149 of the documents themselves, were published on April 3, 2016.
 Among other planned disclosures, the full list of companies is to be released in early May 2016.